Introduction

 Month 9

-I made notes in preparation for a meeting with my rehabilitation consultant at the Haywood hospital (nine months after my injury), where my anxiety was on the agenda.
+I made notes in preparation for a meeting with my rehabilitation consultant at the Haywood hospital, where anxiety was one of items on my agenda.

 There’s nothing particularly insightful in the notes (some of which are rather personal), but I thought it useful to record anything which came to mind at that time.